MykolaZahorulko/MykolaZahorulko/README.md

 ## Hi, I'm Mykola 👋

-### I'm Bohdan Zahorulko a Frontend Developer with more than 2 years of experience.
+### I'm Mykola Zahorulko a Frontend Developer with more than 2 years of experience.
 Experienced both in Frontend and Design technologies.

 #### 📫 Reach me out!